thedevolution/dotnet-zero-data-copy-api/README.md

 # .NET Zero-Data Copy API (Snowflake & Databricks)
-Full-stack developers intro to eliminating data duplication, reducing storage costs, and ensuring access of the most up-to-date information
+Full-stack developers intro to eliminating data duplication, reducing storage costs, and ensuring access of the most up-to-date information.
+Also referred to as Shallow Copy/Clone.

-## Snowflake
+## Snowflake's Zero-Copy Cloning
 Steps to setting up Snowflake.
 Run the following SQL commands in a worksheet:
 ```